 Only children 5 years and older will be transported, on a fully licensed, inspected, and insured School van or bus, for field trips.
-Neither parent nor staff vehicles may be used to transport children.
 You will receive prior notification of scheduled field trips and will be required to complete written consent/permission forms for your child to be able to participate in any field trip.